Vitaliy-Mazurenko/Dashboard-App/README.md

    ```

 4. **Create a super Admin or change the user role to SuperAdmin**.
-5. **After creating users, you can insert company data.
+5. **After creating users(at least 5), you can insert company data.
 To add companies to the PostgreSQL database directly through pgAdmin 4, you will need to run SQL queries.**
 ```
 CREATE TABLE IF NOT EXISTS "Companies" (
     id SERIAL PRIMARY KEY,